-One hundred kilometers south of Colombo, Sri Lanka’s Capital City, the beach scene begins.
+One hundred kilometers south of Colombo, Sri Lanka’s Capital City, the beach scene begins at Hikkaduwa.

-There are several beach towns to choose from in this country.
+There are several beach towns to choose from in Sri Lanka.
 Most people come to Sri Lanka for the beach and only the beach.
 And we can understand why.
 The white sandy beaches, great surf breaks and laid back vibe make Sir Lanka a great place to hang o ut.

 We decided to head to the most popular sunshine destination Hikkaduwa as soon as we arrived in Sri Lanka from India.
-It is a beach filled with short term vacationers, Aussie surfer dudes, families and long term travelers alike.
+It is a beach filled with short term vacationers, Aussie surfer dudes, families, and long term ex-pats alike.

 We made our way to the far south end of the beach to Ocean View Cottage.